CESNET/ipfixcol/plugins/intermediate/profiler/README.md

   To filter for an input port of a running collector.

 Instead of the identifiers above you can also use any IPFIX Information Element (IE) that is supported by IPFIXcol.
-These IEs can be easily added to configuration file of the collector so even Private Enterprise IEs can be also used for filtering.
+These IEs can be easily added to the configuration file of the collector so even Private Enterprise IEs can be also used for filtering.
 See its manual page for more information.
 Just keep in mind that these identifiers are not supported by fdistdump right now.

-For example, IPFIX IE for the source port in the transport header is call "sourceTransportPort" and basically correspond to filter expression "src port".
+For example, IPFIX IE for the source port in the transport header is called "sourceTransportPort" and essentially corresponds to the filter expression "src port".
 Therefore, the expressions `sourceTransportPort 80` and `src port 80` represent the same filter.

 ### Filter examples